kerrishotts/retroputer-fpga/README.md

 ## To do later

+- [ ] Test benches.
+We're flying by the seat of our pants atm.
 - [ ] Connect w/ a real RTC module, like https://www.sparkfun.com/products/16281
 - [ ] Complete 6516 processor
 - [ ] Add 6516 FPU